MAIN-MK-TAN/OmegaS/README.md

 ---

+## Legal + Ethical Scope

+All 'payloads' are:

+- **Simulated only** — no live deployment, no biofeedback, no behavior capture, no armed audio files.
+- **Legally safe** — aligned with U.S. federal law and international bioethics.
+- **Transparent** — source-visible, testable, explainable.

+I'm a minor (<18), and I operate on the **correct side** (legal, ethical, and safe) of the law.
+All work is theoretical, simulated, and conducted within U.S. legal, ethical, and bioethical guidelines.

+> No human testing.
+> No bio-weapons.
+> No black-hat "deployments."
+> No real-world audio 'payload' distribution/generation.

+This is **not** a medical tool.
+Not a defense system (unless DARPA or CIA’s TAO asks for it.
+Or *maybe* any other non-us agency bold enough to ask.)
+Not a product.
+It’s academic.
+It’s experimental.
+It’s personal.

+⚠️ **DO NOT** generate or run audio 'payloads' from any repo — including any of mine — without explicit government permission.

+---

+## My Hardware

+* Win10 RDP box with enough security holes to qualify as a cheese grater
+* Chromebook in full grayscale (70% of the time.
+No distractions, just decisions)
+* Android phone with no dopamine, no normal UI, and all the settings nobody touches except for me
+* Raspberry Pi 5 waiting on a $12 SSD adapter to be resurrected

+---

-## 🧾 Final Words
+## Final Words

-> “If it took them \$47 million, it took me 47 hours.”
+> “If it took them $47 million, it took me 47 hours.
+And a headache.”

 This is not about power.
 This is about control, clarity, and asymmetric innovation.

-MK-TAN\_OmegaS — Simulate perception.
+MK-TAN_OmegaS — Simulate perception.
 Redefine cognition.

-MK-TAN - The system that hates you back.
+MK-TAN: The system that hates you back.